 Let’s stop and think it through.

 There are many different types of plastic polymers.
 In general, single-use disposable products, the kind that make up the bulk of municipal plastic waste, are made from polyethylene terephthalate, high and low density polyethylene, polyvinyl chloride, polypropylene, or polystyrene.
 Not polyurethane.
-Polyurethane is used as foam for furniture cushions, car seats, and mattresses; garden hoses; footwear; liquid varnishes; and a whole host of other durable products–not the … Read the rest
+Polyurethane is used as foam for furniture cushions, car seats, and mattresses; garden hoses; footwear; liquid varnishes; and a whole host of other durable products–not the kind… Read the rest

 Plastic bag recycling rates suck, and recycling is not the answer to the plastic bag problem in the first place.
 But the plastics industry continues to justify bag production by insisting that voluntary recycling programs are the solution to plastic bag litter and pollution.
 And this week, after the U.S. EPA released the recycling rates for 2010**, one plastic bag manufacturer is claiming, falsely, that plastic bag recycling has increased.
 Actually, the opposite is true.